11th in a series.

 “Little-T” ( or “Little-t”) teaching has to do with the teaching all of us as believers are called to do, at countless levels within the corporate life of the church.
-You can think of it as the conveying of information, as approved by the elders of the church, if you like, but it is still “teaching.”
+You can think of it as the conveying of information, the “passing on of information,” etc., as approved by the elders of the church, if you like, but it is still “teaching.”

 For example, when I am in a Bible study, and someone in the group shares what they have been learning, that is in alignment with sound doctrine, whether they be male or female, then those persons are “teaching” me, and now I am learning.
+Perhaps I have forgotten the lesson, or it could be something new.
+Nevertheless, I still need to here it, regardless of the source, as this fits within the scope of “little-t” teaching.
 If a woman, in public or private setting, offers me a word of encouragement or a word of admonishment, that is still “teaching.”

-In my view, this would also include times when some particular person is leading a particular Bible study or group, under the oversight (episcopos, from 1 Timothy 3:1) of the elder-led leadership of the local church, whether that person be a man or a woman.
+I can extend this even further, though some might think it to be controversial: Such “little-t” “teaching” would also include times when some particular person is leading a particular Bible study or group, under the oversight (episcopos, from 1 Timothy 3:1) of the elder-led leadership of the local church, whether that person “teaching” be a man or a woman.
 It would also include occasional times of exhortation or testimony by a woman from the pulpit, just as it would apply to a man sharing an exhortation or testimony from the pulpit, if that man were not an elder of the church.